saltyorg/docs/docs/saltbox/install/install.md

 If you're migrating from Cloudbox you probably want the [Cloudbox migrations instructions](https://docs.saltbox.dev/community/guides/cloudbox/)

+If you're migrating from PlexGuide there are some rudimentary notes provided by a user [here](https://docs.saltbox.dev/community/guides/plexguide/).
+Expansions to those notes would be welcome.

 Please read through these steps prior to executing any of them, just to get a grounding in what is going to happen through out the process.
 It could be that things in later steps inform your decisions in earlier steps.

 Broadly, the base install consists of six steps: